JasonCraftsCode/dynamodb-datamodel/README.md

 DynamoDB-DataMode is composed of several components that can be used on their own and are used by the higher level components like Fields and Model.

 - [Condition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/condition.html) - Contains methods to build complex condition expressions.
+- [ConditionExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/conditionexpression.html) - Contains methods to build complex condition expressions.
-- [ExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/ExpressionAttributes.html) - Class to hold the condition, key condition and update expressions attribute names and values
+- [ExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/expressionattributes.html) - Class to hold the condition, key condition and update expressions attribute names and values.
 - [Fields](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/fields.html) - Typed based Fields used in the Model schema to support mapping the model data to and from the table data.
-- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Classes that represents Global or Local Secondary Indexes associated with a table
+- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Classes that represents Global or Local Secondary Indexes associated with a table.
-- [KeyCondition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/keycondition.html) - Contains the method to build sort key conditions for Table.query
+- [KeyCondition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/keycondition.html) - Contains the method to build sort key conditions for Table.query.
-- [KeyExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/KeyExpressionAttributes.html) - Help class used to build the key condition expression
+- [KeyExpressionAttributes](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/keyconditionexpression.html) - Help class used to build the key condition expression.
 - [Model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html) - Class that uses the model schema and fields to map model data, updates and conditions to the table attributes and maps the table data back to the model.
-- [Table](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html) - Class the represents the Table and wraps table actions
+- [Table](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html) - Class the represents the Table and wraps table actions.
-- [Update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html) - Contains the methods to build any update expression
+- [Update](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/update.html) - Contains the methods to build any update expression.
-- [UpdateExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/UpdateExpression.html) - Help class used to help build update expressions
+- [UpdateExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/updateexpression.html) - Help class used to help build update expressions.

 ## Table of Contents

 ## Table

+A Table is the first object that you will need to create when working with dynamodb-datamodel.
+It is the object that contains the configuration data for a provisioned DynamodDb Table and uses the DynamoDb DocumentObject to read and write to the DynamoDb Table.

+You can either create a simple JavaScript based Table using `new Table()` or if you want to get additional typescript based type checking and code editor autocomplete you can use `Table.createTable<KEY, ATTRIBUTES>` to create a Table that knows about the primary key types and all key attributes.

+Creating a table is simple, there are only three things needed: 1) the name of the DynamodDb table, 2) a map of key attribute types, 3) a map of primary key types.

 ## Index

+DynamoDb supports two types of secondary indexes: local secondary index (LSI) and global secondary index (GSI).
+Just like Table, an Index object has a one-to-one corelation with a provisioned secondary index.
+Like `Model`, `Index` uses `Table` to query and scan the secondary indexes of the DynamoDb Table.

+Also like Table you can create either a JavaScript based index using `new Index()` or if you want additional typescript based type checking and code editor autocomplete you can use `Index.createIndex<KEY>` to create an Index that knows about its primary key to get some type safety when calling query and queryParam.

+Creating a index is simple, there are only three things needed: 1) the name of the secondary index, 2) a map of the primary key types, 3) the projection type.

 ## Model